-Monroe Health Center will generally only ask for personal information, such as a patient’s name, date of birth, address and credit card numbers, in the following situations:
+Monroe Health Center only requests personal information such as a patient’s name, birth date, address, and credit card numbers under these circumstances:

-(1) For pre-registration of a patient for an appointment or procedure at Monroe Health Center; or
+(1) pre-registering a patient for an appointment or procedure;

-(2) As part of a collection call regarding a bill for services received at Monroe Health Center.
+(2) as part of bill collection for services rendered at the Center.

-If you receive a call claiming to be from your healthcare provider and the caller cannot confirm accurately the service you are being charged for, or provide details on the services you’ve received, the call is likely a scam and you should hang up immediately.
+If a call claims to be from your healthcare provider but cannot confirm the service you’re billed for or provide specific service details, it’s likely a scam.
+Hang up immediately.